-Classical Carbonium Ions: The centre of the ion which has the carbon atom has a valency of 3 in a hybridized state of sp2.
+Classical Carbonium Ions: The center of the ion which has the carbon atom has a valency of 3 in a hybridized state of sp2.
 This means that three electrons of the carbon atoms occupy three orbitals that lie on the same plane.
-The positive centre of the molecule is planar.
+The positive center of the molecule is planar.
 The methyl cation with a chemical formula of CH3+ is the parent ion.

 Non- Classical or Pentacoordinated Carbonium Ions: These ions have three single bonds that connect the carbon atom to another atom and a double bond that joins three atoms instead of 2.
 These atoms have a single pair of electrons.
 The methonium ion with a chemical formula of CH5+ is the parent ion.

 Structure of Carbonium Ions and their Chemical Formula